Quasisymmetric Embeddability of Weak Tangents: Gromov hyperbolic spaces and groups

 We first prove the theorem when $G$ is a free group $G : =F(a_1,\ldots,a_r)$.

-Let $x,y$ be reduced words(i.e., the simplest representation in generators) on $G\cup \partial_{\infty} G$, and let the Gromov product of them with respect to the identity element $1$ be $(x,y)_1=t$.
-Thus $t$ is the length of the maximal common initial segment of $x,y$.
+Let $x,y$ be reduced words(i.e., the simplest representation in the generators) on $G\cup \partial_{\infty} G$, and let the Gromov product of them with respect to the identity element $1$ be $(x,y)_1 := t$.
+If given the representations of $x,y$, the maximal common initial segment of $x,y$ is the maximal common part, starting from initial, of their representations.
+Thus $t$ is the number of the maximal common initial segment of $x,y$.

 For any visual metric $d$ on $\partial_{\infty} G$, there exist $C_1, C_2 >0, a>1$ such that

 for every $x,y\in \partial_{\infty} G$.
 Notice that $a \in (1, \infty)$ since the Cayley graph of $G$ is a tree.